-Employees who have completed Fifteen (15) years of service with the City may "sell back" up to two weeks (72, 75, 76 and 80 hours depending on the employees standard work week) of vacation accrual once per calendar year, provided they have used two weeks of accruals in the last 12 calendar months:
+Employees who have completed Fifteen (15) years of service with the City may "sell back" MOU - City of Alameda & Alameda Management & Confidential Employees Association (07/01/252 - 6/30/20275) - Amended June 18, 2024 up to two weeks (72, 75, 76 and 80 hours depending on the employees standard work week) of vacation accrual once per calendar year, provided they have used two weeks of accruals in the last 12 calendar months:

-During calendar year 2019 qQualified employees will be able to sell back vacation by completing the vacation sell back form for 2019.
+Qualified employees will be able to sell back vacation by completing the vacation sell back form.

-Effective December 2019, and dDuring the month of December of each year thereafter, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual the following year on the form prescribed by Human Resources.
+During the month of December of each year, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual the following year on the form prescribed by Human Resources.
 The number of hours that the bargaining unit member will sell back must be indicated at that time.
 Failure to submit an irrevocable election form shall be the same as electing not to sell back vacation leave.